enricopisoni/R-FASST/readme.md

 ## Usage from command line

-Run without args to show args list
+Run without args to show args list.

+Arguments are:

+ * mandatory:
+    * project name
+    * model name
+    * version
+    * path to working directory, it must be a either a full path or a relative path from current directory

+ * optional:
+    * configuration JSON file, either an absolute path or a relative one from the working directory